kittyschulz/visual_census/README.md

 #### Limitations:

 - We did not account for yellow cabs, police cars, or commercial vehicles.
-Such vehicles are, of course, numerous on city streets and the presence may be interesting to account for when examining different apects of a neighborhood's socio-economic status.
+Such vehicles are, of course, numerous on city streets and their presence may be interesting to account for when examining different apects of a neighborhood's socio-economic status.

 - Parked cars and moving cars are given the same weight in our prediction.
 Parked cars indicate a resident or vistor to the neighborhood, whereas moving vehicles may just be passing through.
 Depending on what we wish to explore from this data, this differentiation may be important.